 In 2016, a user engagement event was held at which two main areas for development were identified: publication of private rental price comparable over time, including a historical data time series, and greater geographic granularity, including rent growth measures down to local authority level.

 The Office for National Statistics (ONS) established data access requirements and received access to all necessary data by September 2019, enabling the launch of this development project.

-We will be engaging with our users further when we publish initial analysis and undertake user consultation in 2023.
+We will be engaging with our users further when we publish initial analysis.
 Users will be notified through the Index of Private Housing Rental Prices' publications when future user engagement will begin.
 In the meantime, if you have any comments or queries on our work you can email email@example.com.Back to table of contents

 Contact details for this Article